 Losing a limb is one of the most traumatic injuries an individual can experience.
 Even something seemingly as small as a toe or finger can drastically affect a victim’s life, from how they work to their self-esteem, and the trauma can persist for years to come.
 In addition, the medical and therapeutic costs associated with an amputation can be astronomical and are further compounded by any potential disabilities the victim may face.

 But amputations are no simple accident and can often be traced back a negligent individual’s poor decisions.
-If you or someone you loved suffered an amputation because of the poor decisions of another individual, do not hesitate to contact the Burlington amputation attorneys at DiBella Law Offices, P.C.
+If you or someone you loved suffered an amputation because of the poor decisions of another individual, do not hesitate to contact the Boston amputation attorneys at DiBella Law Offices, P.C.
 Call us at (781) 262-3338 to schedule a free consultation and learn what options are available to you.

 Severe trauma is a major cause of amputations, often because of an extensive laceration that passes through the skin, muscles, and bones of an affected limb.
 In addition, crush injuries can also heavily damage a limb and the resulting wounds may require a medical professional to amputate the limb to avoid further harm to the victim’s body.
 Alongside crush injuries, surgeons may have to remove a limb to stop the spread of an infection, such as cancer.